kusl/webheartbeat/pantheon.markdown

 ## For Webpage Title: Drupal Website URL: https://test-europeanunion.pantheonsite.io:

-Total load time is 4.147 seconds
+Total load time is 4.937 seconds

-100% of CSS is unused, 2 total stylesheets
+NaN% of CSS is unused, 3 total stylesheets

 59% of JS is unused